Knolo

 Knolo wins

-Built-in Minds — semantic knowledge base every agent shares and queries across runs
+Built-in Minds.
+Semantic knowledge base every agent shares and queries across runs.

-Tables exist for structured storage; not a semantic memory layer agents reason from natively
+Tables exist for structured storage.
+Not a semantic memory layer agents reason from natively.

 Handles unstructured input